Leslie Hardy and Jeffrey Wylie formed third act productions to reclaim creative power and green light/produce their own projects.

 Writer, Co-Director/Producer

-Fierce produced one of her first full length works, A Good Grief, and from that collaboration, she met her producing partner, Jeffrey Wylie.
-In 2021 they cofounded third act productions.
+Fierce produced one of her first full length works, "A Good Grief," in addition to workshop performances of other plays.
+Through this creative home in LA, Leslie met her producing partner, Jeffrey Wylie, and in 2021 they cofounded third act productions.

-Leslie is a member of Women In Film (WIF), the Dramatists Guild, Los Angeles Female Playwrights Initiative (LAFPI), and SAG-AFTRA.
+Leslie is a member of Women In Film (WIF), The Dramatists Guild, Los Angeles Female Playwrights Initiative (LAFPI), and SAG-AFTRA.

 Jeffrey Wylie